eubr-bigsea/Compss-Python/docs/html/_sources/api.rst.txt

 :class:`ml.feature.VectorSlicer <ddf_library.functions.ml.feature.VectorSlicer>` - Vector Slicer create a new feature vector with a subarray of an original features.

+:class:`ml.feature.Binarizer <ddf_library.functions.ml.feature.Binarizer>` - Binarize data (set feature values to 0 or 1) according to a threshold.

 :class:`ml.feature.Tokenizer <ddf_library.functions.ml.feature.Tokenizer>` - Tokenization is the process of taking text (such as a sentence) and breaking it into individual terms (usually words).
 A simple Tokenizer class provides this functionality.

 :class:`ml.feature.RegexTokenizer <ddf_library.functions.ml.feature.RegexTokenizer>` - A regex based tokenizer that extracts tokens either by using the provided regex pattern (in Java dialect) to split the text.

 :class:`ml.feature.RemoveStopWords <ddf_library.functions.ml.feature.RemoveStopWords>` - Remove stop-words is a operation to remove words which should be excluded from the input, typically because the words appear frequently and don’t carry as much meaning.

+:class:`ml.feature.NGram <ddf_library.functions.ml.feature.NGram>` - A feature transformer that converts the input array of strings into an array of n-grams.

 :class:`ml.feature.CountVectorizer <ddf_library.functions.ml.feature.CountVectorizer>` - Converts a collection of text documents to a matrix of token counts.